ambparth/VimCLIP/README.md

 # VimCLIP

-This repository here contains the relevant codes of VimCLIP [VimCLIP: A Vision Mamba Based Multimodal Approach for Retrieval and Zero-Shot Classification Tasks].
+This repository here contains the relevant codes of VimCLIP [VimCLIP: A Vision Mamba Based Multimodal Approach for Retrieval and Zero-Shot Classification Tasks (NCC 2026)].

 ## Installation Procedures
 The codes are run with a python environement version 3.10, and with CUDA version 12.4